euijae/nyu_diet_vision/docs/report/week11.report.md

 ![](../images/mask_1_island.png)
 *Fig.3.1*

 There are two islands (circled in *Fig.3.1*).
-If a user drags the region (shown in rectangle), since the two mask islands (circled in *Fig.3.1*) belong to `Mask 1` although these are separate from the main area, the backend understands that an user tries to select objects in the rectangle region along with the `Mask 1`.
+If a user select the region shown in the *Fig.3.1* (rectangle), since the two mask islands (circled in *Fig.3.1*) belong to `Mask 1` although these are separate from the main area, the backend understands that an user tries to select objects in the rectangle region along with the `Mask 1`.
 This makes segmentation group selection unpredictable until we look into every mask.

 ### Another Option - A winner takes it all